 Configure Calendly Webhook Subscription Collection

-Now that you have imported the collection you can start using it to create and manage webhook subscriptions.
+Now that you have imported the collection, you can start using it to create and manage webhook subscriptions.

 Step1.
 Get user details